 18. University of Louisiana at Monroe

 Based in Monroe, the ULM is part of the University of Louisiana System.
 The university recovered from financial difficulties in the early 2000s and now offers strong programs in business, English, and marriage and family therapy.
-The college also maintains a significant distance learning presence, including an online history master’s degree.
+The college also maintains a significant online education presence, including an online master's in history degree.

 ULM is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 19. Norwich University

 Located in Northfield, Vermont, Norwich University is the oldest of the nation’s military colleges.
 The college is also distinguished as the birthplace of the Reserve Officers' Training Corps.
 Norwich offers several online education programs, including an online master's in history degree.

 Students in the master's degree in history program choose a concentration in either world history or American history.
 The program’s curriculum includes six classes, each of which lasts 11 weeks.
 Most students complete the degree in 18 months.
 With an intimate average class size of 15 students, the master's in history program aims for personalized and individualized learning.
 The program delivers coursework asynchronously, and all students must complete a one-week residency on campus in Vermont.

 Norwich is regionally accredited by the New England Association of Schools and Colleges (NEASC).

 20. Louisiana Tech University